Ayaulym2003/AlgosFInalProject/problems.md

-# Snippet 1: Fibonacci Numbers Memoization Approach
+# Problem 1: Fibonacci Numbers
+Problem Statement
 Given a positive integer n, the task is to find the nth Fibonacci number.The Fibonacci sequence is a sequence where the next term is the sum of the previous two terms.
 The first two terms of the Fibonacci sequence are 0 followed by 1.
-The Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21
+The Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

-In the Top-down approach, a function with 2 parameters, n and memo table, is created.
-If n is in the table, function returns memo[n] and if n is less or equal to 1, function returns n which is 1 or 0.
-Fibonacci of previous 2 numbers is calculated and stored in a memo array.
+Example:

+Input: n = 2
+Output: 1
+Explanation: 1 is the 2nd number of Fibonacci series.

+Input: n = 5
+Output: 5
+Explanation: 5 is the 5th number of Fibonacci series.

+## 🔹 Hints

+Hint 1:

+Hint 2:

+## 🔹 Brute Force Idea

+We can use recursion to solve this problem because any Fibonacci number n depends on previous two Fibonacci numbers.
+Therefore, this approach repeatedly breaks down the problem until it reaches the base cases.

 <pre>
-  def fib(n, memo={}):
+def nth_fibonacci(n):
-    if n in memo:
-        return memo[n]
     if n <= 1:
         return n

-    memo[n] = fib(n-1, memo) + fib(n-2, memo)
-    return memo[n]
-print(fib(10))  # Output: 55
+    return nth_fibonacci(n - 1) + nth_fibonacci(n - 2)

+n = 5
+result = nth_fibonacci(n)
+print(result)
 </pre>

-# Snippet 2: Fibonacci Numbers Tabulation Approach
-Given a positive integer n, the task is to find the nth Fibonacci number.The Fibonacci sequence is a sequence where the next term is the sum of the previous two terms.
-The first two terms of the Fibonacci sequence are 0 followed by 1.
-The Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21
+## 🔹 Optimized Idea

-In the Bottom-up approach, a function with 1 parameter, n, is created.
+We can optimize the idea by adding Dynamic programming.
+Tabulation approach iteratively builds up the solution by calculating Fibonacci numbers from the bottom up.
+In the this approach, a function with 1 parameter, n, is created.
 If n is less or equal to 1, the function returns n which is 1 or 0.
 Then, we create an array with 0 and 1 and iterate from 2 till n+1 so that we go from bottom to up.
 After recursive calculation of Fibonacci numbers we append them to an array and return the array.

+Time Complexity: O(n), the loop runs from 2 to n, performing a constant amount of work per iteration.

+## 🔹 Code Fragment
 <pre>
 def fib(n):
     if n <= 1: